Marcel Junod: The Second World War 1939-1945

+The ICRC has been criticized for ignoring the Jewish Holocaust, of which it became aware in 1942 (see that page).
+Despite extensive visits to prison camps, meeting Hans Frank and being aware of "millions of prisoners" at "Buchenwald and Dachau," and "Belsen, Mauthausen and others we were still unaware of," Junod's memoir makes no mention of the Jews.

 In December 1944, Junod married his wife Eugénie Georgette Perret (1915-1970).
 After a short break from being a delegate, during part of which he worked in the ICRC headquarters in Geneva, in June 1945 he was sent to Japan and arrived in Tokyo on 9 August.
 His original mission involved the visit of POWs in Japanese camps and the supervision of the adherence to the Geneva Conventions in Japanese territory.
 His mission in Japan took place while his wife was expecting a child at home.

 After the American dropping of atomic bombs on Hiroshima (6 August 1945) and Nagasaki (9 August 1945) and the subsequent Japanese surrender, Junod organized the evacuation of POW camps and the Allied rescue of the often severely injured inmates.
 On 30 August he received photographic evidence and a telegraph description of the conditions in Hiroshima.
 He quickly organized an assistance mission and on 8 September became the first foreign doctor to reach the site.
 He was accompanied by an American investigation task force, two Japanese doctors, and 15 tons of medical supplies.
 He stayed there for five days, during which he visited all of the major hospitals, administered the distribution of supplies, and personally gave medical care.
 The photographs from Hiroshima, which he gave to the ICRC, were some of the first pictures of the city after the explosion to reach Europe.